 - 1 kilo of sugar per 1 kilo of peeled rind

 - 1/2 cup picking lime, dissolved in 2 litres of water

 - 1/3 cup lemon juice (about 2 lemons)

 - A few leaves of fragrant geranium or apple geranium, or if you don’t have any 1 teaspoon of vanilla essence

-Cut each slice into smaller pieces about 5 – 6 centimetres long.
+- Peel and cut the each slice of the rind into smaller pieces about 5 – 6 centimetres long.